 What is Correlation?

-Correlation is usually defined as a measure of the linear relationship between two quantitative variables (e.g., height and weight).
-Often a slightly looser definition is used, whereby correlation simply means that there is some type of relationship between two variables.
-This post will define positive and negative correlation, provide some examples of correlation, explain how to measure correlation and discuss some pitfalls regarding correlation.
+Correlation is a term that is a measure of the strength of a linear relationship between two quantitative variables (e.g., height, weight).
+This post will define positive and negative correlations, illustrated with examples and explanations of how to measure correlation.
+Finally, some pitfalls regarding the use of correlation will be discussed.

 Where it is possible to predict, with a reasonably high level of accuracy, the values of one variable based on the values of the other, the relationship between the two variables is described as a strong correlation.
 A weak correlation is one where on average the values of one variable are related to the other, but there are many exceptions.